USU 1320: History and Civilization

 The Histories reveal a few other things about the man who wrote them.
 For instance, if his date of birth is even roughly correct, Herodotus was a child during the Persian Wars and could not have been an eyewitness to most of the events recorded in The Histories, which means his testimony cannot constitute primary evidence.
 Rather, he must have traveled around the Mediterranean world asking people questions, a type of historical investigation called oral history.
 From that, he attempted to formulate a coherent story of the events which had occurred before his lifetime and led up to the Persian Wars.
 Indeed, the very name he chose to give his work attests to this method of research, in that the Greek word historia comes from a base which means "to question, make an inquiry, investigate."
 The plural of historia in Greek is historiai and that is the Greek name of Herodotus' masterpiece, literally "The Questions."

 Moreover, this work also suggests its author's social standing.
-That Herodotus more than once mentions prices and numerical information is a strong indication that he had a middle-class upbringing and probably traveled across the ancient world as a merchant of some sort, conducting business while he collected the data which constitute his Histories.
-This stands in stark contrast to almost all other ancient historians, who tend to come from aristocratic families and usually do not mention information about economics or practical details of daily life—common sense dictates that people who don't work for a living aren't likely to consider matters of basic subsistence as interesting as those who do—instead, they dwell on issues of philosophy, character and tradition.
+That Herodotus more than once mentions prices and numerical information is a strong indication that he had a middle-class upbringing and probably traveled across the ancient world as a merchant of some sort, conducting business while he collected the data that constitute his Histories.
+This stands in stark contrast to almost all other ancient historians, who tend to come from or be attached to aristocratic families and usually do not mention information about economics or practical details of daily life—common sense dictates that people who don't work for a living aren't likely to consider matters of basic subsistence as interesting as those who do—instead, they dwell on issues of philosophy, character and tradition.

 Conversely, Herodotus does address the practicalities of life, which makes his work stand out from the rest of ancient history because of its bourgeois, working-class approach to the past.
 Thus, The Histories are not only the first known work of its type but also embrace a rare and special approach to studying the past.
 Herodotus' work is, without doubt, one of the most valuable documents in all of human history.